-In order to constrain the shape of the Complex and test the "syncline" hypothesis, we carried out a 3D inversion of the gravity anomaly.
-The area covered by the inversion excludes the E-W and NE-SW arms of the Complex (see area A in Figure 2c).
-A 3D model of the region was constructed which had three layers: a digital terrain model, the base of the Karoo Group and the base of the Xade Complex.
-Based on the boreholes data, the base of the Karoo strata was fixed at 600 meters below the ground surface (500 m above datum), and the base of the Complex was initially defined as a flat surface lying at the same depth.
-The base of the Karoo Supergroup defines a clipping surface for the syncline (that is it was not allowed to extend above this level).
+In order to constrain the shape of the complex and test the "syncline" hypothesis, we carried a 3D inversion of the gravity anomaly.
+The area covered by the inversion excludes the E-W and NE-SW arms of the complex (see area A in Figure 2c).
+A 3D model of the subsurface was constructed which had three layers: a digital terrain model, the base of the Karoo Group and the base of the Xade Complex.
+Based on the boreholes data, the base of the Karoo strata was fixed at 600 meters below the ground surface (500 m above datum), and the base of the complex was initially defined as a flat surface lying at the same depth.
+The base of the Karoo Supergroup defines a clipping surface for the syncline (i.e. it was not allowed to extend above this level).

-Apart from the Xade Complex itself, a uniform density was applied to all pre-Karoo rocks.
-This may be an oversimplification but it is justified because the surrounding rocks are dominated by siliciclastic sedimentary rocks of uniform density.
-Alternative models were generated in which the Complex was assigned a density contrast of 0.1 g cm-3, 0.2 g cm-3 and 0.3 g cm-3.
-Only the Complex was assigned any magnetization, and it was assumed that this was in the direction of the Earth's present field.
+Apart from the Xade Complex itself, a uniform density was applied to all pre-Karoo rocks, although it is recognized that this may be an oversimplification (although the surrounding rocks are dominated by siliciclastic sedimentary rocks that will have a uniform density).
+Alternative models were generated in which the complex was assigned a density contrast of 0.1 gcm-3, 0.2 gcm-3 and 0.3 gcm-3.
+Only the complex was assigned any magnetization, and it was assumed that this was in the direction of the Earth's present field.

 The input grids were resampled to 200 meters and a regional gravity field was removed from the Bouguer anomaly using a linear trend, which was 5 km low-pass filtered.
-We then ran a structural inversion of the residual Bouguer anomaly that only allowed the base of the Complex to be modified.
-This workflow was iterated using the three density contrasts.
+We then ran a structural inversion of the residual Bouguer anomaly that only allowed the base of the complex to be modified.
+This workflow was iterated using the three densities contrasts.

-The three models produce comparable misfits between the observed and predicted gravity anomalies (Table 2).
-The surfaces of the syncline base calculated using the three density contrasts: +0.1 g cm-3, +0.2 g cm-3 and +0.3 g cm-3 are illustrated in Figures 3 and 4.
-The main mismatch occurs in the eastern part, where the north-south trending gravity low is not properly recovered and errors over the Complex itself were smaller that the overall misfit statistics suggest.
+The three models produce a comparable misfit between the observed and predicted gravity anomalies (Table 2).
+The surfaces of the syncline base calculated using the three density contrasts: +0.1 gcm-3, |+0.2 gcm-3 and +0.3 gcm-3 are illustrated in figures 3 and 4.
+The main mismatch occurs in the eastern part, where the north-south trending gravity low is not properly recovered and errors over the complex itself were smaller that the overall misfit statistics suggest.

-Model model 1 model 2 model 3 $(\Delta d=0.1 \text{ g cm}^{-3})$ $(\Delta d=0.2 \text{ g cm}^{-3})$ $(\Delta d=0.3 \text{ g cm}^{-3})$ Misfit after inversion (standard deviation) 5.4 mGal 5.0 mGal 4.9 mGal Xade Complex max depth below datum 10000 m 4000 m 2270 m Xade Complex max thickness 10500 m 4500 m 2800 m
+Model Model 1 (Δd=0.1 gcm -3) Model 2 (Δd=0.2 gcm -3) Model 3 (Δd=0.3 gcm -3) Misfit after inversion (standard deviation) 5.4 mGal 5.0 mGal 4.9 mGal Xade Complex max depth below datum 10000 m 4000 m 2270 m Xade Complex max thickness 10500 m 4500 m 2800 m

 Table 2.
-Gravity inversion results summary (gravity misfit, predicted depth and thickness of the Complex).
+Gravity inversion results summary (gravity misfit, predicted depth and thickness of the complex).

-We used these models to compute the magnetic anomaly generated by the Complex assuming that it had a uniform, averaged magnetic susceptibility of 0.075 SI units.
+We used these models to forward compute the magnetic anomaly generated by the complex assuming that it had a uniform, averaged magnetic susceptibility of 0.075 SI units.
 The longer wavelength components of the observed magnetic anomaly are well reproduced, considering the simplicity of the model.
 The anomaly amplitudes are underestimated, but the property measurements from samples in XH1 provide scope for incorporating higher values.
 The calculated field lacks the short wavelength concentric magnetic anomaly pattern in the observed field.
-An attempt was made to divide the Complex into differently magnetized layers in 3D but this proved difficult and subsequently a 2D approach has been preferred to refine the model.
+An attempt was made to divide the complex into differently magnetized layers in 3D but this proved difficult and subsequently a 2D approach has been preferred to refine the model.